Skip to main content

 Quelling Inflammation to Reduce hs-CRP

 Reducing hs-CRP is about extinguishing the fires of low-grade, systemic inflammation.
-The modern Western diet is often pro-inflammatory, rich in omega-6 (from seed oils), refined sugars, and processed foods.
+The modern Western diet is often pro-inflammatory, rich in omega-6 fatty acids (from seed oils), refined sugars, and processed foods.
 A targeted anti-inflammatory diet works by shifting this balance.

 The cornerstone is a high intake of polyphenols, the vibrant compounds found in colorful plants, berries, green tea, and dark chocolate.
 These molecules actively inhibit inflammatory pathways in the body.
 Furthermore, increasing the intake of omega-3 fatty acids from marine sources (like salmon, mackerel, and sardines) is critical.
 Omega-3s are the direct precursors to specialized pro-resolving mediators (SPMs), powerful signaling molecules that actively resolve inflammation and promote tissue healing.